jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 We all want better for ourselves and our kids, so we look around for help.

-We find lots of people selling ideological politics on television, social media, and during back yard barbeques.
+We find lots of people selling ideological politics on television, social media, and back yard barbeques.
 They get our attention because ideologues insist their techniques improve the economy.
 As the economy gets more uncertain, the more sales these ideologues close.
 As a result, many people think being "political" requires supporting a single ideology of "red", "blue", "green" and so on.
 These new ideological converts donate time and money, buy books, follow pundits, go to rallies, and...

 Regular people keep getting our asses kicked in our real lives.

 The middle-class keeps losing because we think politics means supporting _one_ ideology and wrongfully think our government, paychecks, and happiness are governed by its rulebook.

 Today's ideological teachers, pundits, and commentarors are not philosophers pondering how best to relieve the pains of our entire body politic.
 They are salesman pushing their chosen techniques and tools to favour their part of society.
-Like old martial art teachers, ideologues may have the best solutions for you, but they sell their solutions before knowing what fight you're in.
+Like old martial art teachers, ideologues may have the best solutions for you, regardless they sell their solutions before knowing what fight you're in.

 <!-- ![Ant Death Spiral](/assets/problem-solving-philosophy.png) -->
 _Ant Death Spiral.
 Image Needed._

 Current ideologues are in a sort of death spiral.
 Whether "red", "blue", "orange" or "green", they are going in circles trying to make their techniques improve the economy.
 They keep failing for the same reason no single martial art discipline can be the single source of truth.
 Problems don't adapt to solutions.
 Like the polar bears are finding out, lifeforms must change to overcome problems.

-As the economy continues going badly, ideologies contort their worldview to justify their sales pitch.
+As the economy continues going badly, ideologies contort their worldview with simple observations that justify their sales pitch.
 If people quit their jobs en masse, they must be lazy.
 Or if lots of people rob stores, they must be hungry.
-As bosses continue to lose workers, robbers run amok, and other symptons get worse, ideologues retreat into their sub-culture because "they don't like what they're finding out".
+As bosses continue to lose workers and robbers run amok and other symptons get worse, ideologues retreat into their sub-culture because "they don't like what they're finding out".

 That's why ideologues form echo chambers.
-Inside they can frame problems to fit the tools and techniques they control.
-By controlling the narrative about economic pains ideologues can repeat how their chosen techniques of tax cuts, universal health-care, highway expansion, etc. give automatic success.
-And when regular people feel the pain, frustrations, and anger of growing real life problems, echo chambers respond by either invalidating that pain, or by assigning blame to the "the other side" because they broke the ideological rulebook in the present or the past.
+Inside they can control the narrative about economic pains and repeat how their chosen techniques of tax cuts, universal health-care, highway expansion, etc. give automatic success.
+And when regular people feel the pain, frustrations, and anger of growing real life problems, echo chambers respond by either invalidating that pain (ex. "workers should be happy with any job"), or by assigning blame to the "the other side" because they broke the ideological rulebook.

 The truth is, all political ideologies and their economic tools and techniques are incomplete; good for some problems, bad for others.